Version française en cliquant sur le drapeau français (ou : http://mafr.fr/fr/article/compliance-et-confiance/)

 This Working Paper must be cited with the link : http://mafr.fr/en/article/compliance

 Compliance.
 Trust.
-Two words that come more and more often before our eyes as readers or listeners.
+Two words that come more and more often than before at our readers' eyes or listeners' ears.
 And yet they do not seem to match well.
 They even seem to repel each other.

 Indeed, Compliance is the way in which Public Authorities trust certain private operators, not in themselves, but with their structural capacities to mechanically capture the information that these authorities need (I).

 This presupposes a vision of the world in which Companies are powerful and powerful alone but are not virtuous, while Public Authorities, such as the Public Prosecutor's Office or Regulators, are weak but virtuous alone.
 Such a conception of Compliance transforms companies into automata.
 Such a vision of the world has no future: only human beings can be trusted, whose fallibility must be accepted, as Compliance is then the expression of a relationship built on trust that is to be seen between non-mechanical operators, namely public Institutions and private Operators, who can both have in common concern for an interest which goes beyond them and which was formerly called the general interest (II).

 From this reality, no new doubt for private companies, but which explains the strange intimacy between the violent Compliance Law and the new spontaneous order of Corporate Social Responsibility, it is up to them to demonstrate this concern Cf others that it shares with the Public Authorities, except to fall in Compliance reduced to costly procedures, empty endless staked out of sanctions without control.

 It is thus for Companies to make this branch of Compliance Law emerging become what can be the best, when it is possible that it becomes what would be the worst.